Improving Health Home Capacity to Serve Homeless Clients

 CSH initially planned to convene in-person follow-up training sessions as an opportunity for health home and supportive housing providers to share best practices that have been implemented since the initial trainings.
 However, unforeseen challenges, such as coordination issues among State agencies, led CSH to convene follow-up webinars instead.
 By conducting webinars rather than in-person trainings, CSH was able to reach a wider audience of new stakeholders.

-Co-Funding and Additional Funds Leveraged: CSH leveraged NYSHealth’s support for this project to secure funding from NYC Health + Hospitals ($24,000) for additional training sessions.
+Co-Funding and Additional Funds Leveraged: CSH leveraged NYSHealth’s support for this project to secure funding from NYC Health + Hospitals for additional training sessions ($24,000).
 In addition, of the 10 health home providers that were awarded funding in 2014 through the New York State Medicaid Redesign Team’s Supportive Housing Health Home Pilot Project ($4 million total; up to $400,000 per organization), 8 had participated in CSH’s trainings.